dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3168: Focusing on skills aids personal and economic satisfaction.
+### T3168: Prioritizing job readiness prepares students for the modern job market and societal contributions.

 |Support|
 |---|